 Diet foods don’t help

-Even though they might show up as reduced calories, the acids and chemicals used in diet products still spike insulin levels and send our bodies into an overeating frenzy.
-Fat free or no sugar products can lead you to develop a taste for sweet or rich foods and not just omitting them from your diet.
+Even though diet foods (soft drinks) might show up as reduced calories, the acids and chemicals used in diet products still spike insulin levels and send our bodies into an overeating frenzy.
+Fat-free or no sugar products can lead to developing a taste for sweet or rich foods instead of just omitting them from your diet.

-By developing a taste for natural unprocessed foods, you will be your own judge on the best things to eat.
-No longer will processed, fatty and sweet foods taste good and cravings will be a thing of the past BUT you have to be willing to take the time to make the changes, ANYTHING worth doing isn’t going to be EASY!
-Be kind to yourself and don’t be too harsh, small steps lead to big results. x
+By developing a taste for natural unprocessed foods, you will be your own judge on the correct choices to eat.
+No longer will processed, fatty and sweet foods taste good but cravings will be a thing of the past.
+Of course, you must you must be willing to direct energy to make changes.
+Small steps lead to big results.